doctrine/DoctrineBundle/Resources/doc/entity-listeners.rst

 Entity listeners that are services must be registered with the entity listener resolver.
 You can tag your entity listeners and they will automatically be added to the resolver.
+Compulsory attributes are 'name, event and entity.'
 Use the entity_manager attribute to specify which entity manager it should be registered with.
 Example:

 .. configuration-block::